MEET THE TEAM

 Brenda earned a B.S. and B.A. in Neuroscience and Interdisciplinary Studies from the University of Southern California.
 Then, she worked as a high school science educator in northeast Los Angeles through Teach for America before entering graduate school.
 Now she is a PhD student in Psychology & Neuroscience who entered through the Cognitive Neuroscience Admitting Program.
 She works with Elizabeth Marsh and Felipe De Brigard to study questions relating to imagining, belief, and education.

-Maria earned a B.S. in Psychology and Philosophy from Boston College, where she worked in Maureen Ritchey's Memory Modulation Lab.
+Maria earned a B.S. in Psychology and Philosophy from Boston College, where they worked in Maureen Ritchey's Memory Modulation Lab.
 Now, she manages the IMC Lab and coordinates the Summer Seminars in Neuroscience and Philosophy.
-She is interested in confidence & metacognition, interactions among memory, attention, and perception, and philosophy of neuroscience.
+They are interested in confidence & metacognition, interactions among memory, attention, and perception, and philosophy of neuroscience.